 To calculate how many clock cycles are involved in a Local Plus transaction the following data will be useful.
-For detailed values, like data and address set up and hold times, please refer to the MPC5200 Hardware Specification and the MPC5200 User Manual.
+For detailed values (like Data and Address set up and hold times) please refer to the MPC5200 timing data sheet and User Manual.

-The number of clock cycles given below will be per data beat, which is based on the port size (it could be 8-bit or 16-bit or 32-bit).
+The number of clock cycles will be per data beat, which is based on the port size (it could be 8-bit or 16-bit or 32-bit).
 The reference clock is the PCI clock.